About the Journal

 Capítulo de Tobillo y Pie de la Sociedad Venezolana de Cirugía Ortopédica y Traumatología (SVCOT)

 The Journal of the Foot & Ankle (eISSN 2675-2980) is published quarterly in April, August, and December, with the purpose of disseminating papers on themes of Foot and Ankle Medicine and Surgery and related areas.
-The Journal offers free and open access to your content on our website.
+Journal of the Foot & Ankle is an open access journal which means that all content is freely available to the user or his/her institution.
+Users are allowed to read, download, copy, distribute, print, search, or link the full text of the articles.
+This is in accordance with the The BOAI (Budapest Open Access Initiative) definition of open access.
 All papers are already published with active DOIs.

 All papers that are sent to the Journal undergo a peer review by at least two reviewers.
 Acceptance will be based on originality, relevance, and contribution to science.
 The reviewers will make general comments on the paper and will decide if it will be published, if recommended corrections are to be incorporated, or if it is rejected.
 In cases of differences of opinion among the reviewers, a new opinion may be requested.
 When modifications are suggested, they will be forwarded to the main author, who must then resubmit the corrected manuscript within the time frame established by the Editor.
 Subsequently, it will be returned to the same reviewers so that they can check if their demands have been met.
 In exceptional cases, when the subject of the manuscript so requires, the Editor-in-Chief may request that the review be conducted by a professional who is not listed among the Editors and the Editorial Council.
 Following this process of peer review, the Editor-in-Chief will forward the approved papers for publication.
 As far as possible, the decision as to the acceptance of a paper will occur within 120 days of its receipt.